Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Discussion

+In contrast to previous planning approaches for vertebral procedures, our method learns the full cannula insertion trajectory and movement, rather than predicting only a final target pose with a screw shape.
+Prior work in this domain assumes access to CT data with preoperative planning, with intra-operative execution guided by registration-based navigation systems~\cite{vijayan_automatic_2019, siemionow_autonomous_2021, huang_current_2021}, which our method does not require.
+Given the current performance limitations, advantages of ACT are its direct usage of intra-operative data streams and live planning capabilities of the full insertion trajectory, with the possibility of starting from arbitrary states~\cite{zhao_learning_2023}.
+Additionally, while simulating a full procedure currently requires around 30 seconds, the iterative nature of generating the full prediction horizon through a set of aggregated chunks, can immediately integrate movement cues, like patient respiration, into open-loop planning.

-While transformer-based policies such as ACT are well suited to high-frame rate video input from multiple angles, its assumptions break down in sparse view X-ray imaging.
+Our results indicate that while transformer-based policies such as ACT perform well with high-frame rate video input from multiple angles, their assumptions break down in sparse view X-ray imaging.
 In such 2D medical modalities we lack texture, depth and context.
-This reflects the general difficulty of reasoning about precise 3D geometry from sparse 2D inputs alone.
-The current domain gap between these modalities highlights the need for models capable of integrating global anatomical cues, across low contrast images.
+DRR simulation further increases this difficulty because of limited resolution.
+This reflects the general difficulty of reasoning about precise 3D geometry from sparse 2D inputs alone and highlights the need for models capable of integrating global anatomical cues across low contrast images.